-The address of the The Finch Research Network is 3762 State Route 41 Cincinnatus, NY, but please send any donations payable by check to PO Box 5431 Cortland, NY 13045.
+The address of The Finch Research Network is 3762 State Route 41 Cincinnatus, NY, but please send any donations payable by check to PO Box 5431 Cortland, NY 13045.
 You can also email Matt Young at info@finchnetwork.org or call at 607-345-7713 to inquire more.
 Our 501(c)3 tax ID# is 85-3093400.

-Summary of first two years:
+Summary of first four years:

 In 2020 we launched the Finch Research Network (FiRN), which is dedicated to the study and conservation of finches and their habitats globally.
-I am proud to announce that in February 2021 FiRN achieved 501c3 status and became an official nonprofit organization!

 To keep you up to date on the latest research, news and blogs I’m inviting you to sign up for our email list : https://finchnetwork.org/subscribe.